 A great teacher is empathetic

-Great teachers will always show an exceptional level of empathy as well as teach their students to be empathetic.
+Great teachers will always show exceptional empathy and teach their students to be empathetic.
 Children learn by observing, and if a teacher sets an example and shows understanding, children will adopt this pattern of behaviour.
 Showing empathy in the classroom will build positive classroom culture; it will strengthen the classroom community and prepare children to be empathetic further on in life.
 Children will know they can count on a teacher at any time and will entrust any problem they may have.
 It’s more important than ever for teachers to be empathetic and to teach children to be the same.

 A great teacher is adaptable